datocms/old-website/src/docs/introduction/index.md

 title: How DatoCMS works
 ---

-DatoCMS is a cloud-based content management system designed to work with static websites.
-Freelancers, agencies and startups use DatoCMS to allow non-technical clients and team members to manage the content of their static websites within a web-based CMS.
+DatoCMS is a cloud-based content management system designed to work with static websites, mobile apps and server-side applications of any kind.
+Freelancers, agencies and startups use DatoCMS to allow non-technical clients and team members to manage the content of their digital products within a web-based CMS.

-When you signup to DatoCMS, you'll be able to create and manage an arbitrary number of static websites.
-It's important to understand that **every website you create is totally isolated from the others**:
+Once you signup to DatoCMS and create your account, you'll be able to create an arbitrary number of different projects.
+For each one of those you'll be given an administrative area at a specific domain (ie. https://my-project.admin.datocms.com) from which you'll be able to invite a number collaborators to manage its specific content.
+All the projects you create will be completely isolated from each other.

-* each website is editable from an administrative area located at a specific domain (ie. https://my-website.admin.datocms.com);
-* each website can invite a different set of editors to manage the content;
-* within each administrative area you will be able to manage different kind of content, structured following each website needs, and data will be saved in a separate database;

-This is particularly handy for agencies, which will be able to manage multiple websites for different clients within a single account, generating a single, cumulative invoice.

 ---

-### An API-driven approach
+### DatoCMS for static websites

 The first thing to understand is that — unlike other solutions — **DatoCMS is API-driven and decouples the content of your website from the Git repository** that contains the static website project.
 That is, content is created and managed independently from where it's used, and is always accessible through our REST API.